ModelTC/MQBench/docs/source/user_guide/PTQ/advanced.rst

     # configuration
     ptq_reconstruction_config = {
-        'pattern': 'block',                   #? 'layer' for Adaround or 'block' for BRECQ 'scale_lr': 4.0e-5,                   #? learning rate for learning step size of activation 'warm_up': 0.2,                       #?
+        'pattern': 'block',                   #? 'layer' for Adaround or 'block' for BRECQ and QDROP 'scale_lr': 4.0e-5,                   #? learning rate for learning step size of activation 'warm_up': 0.2,                       #?
 0.2 * max_count iters without regularization to floor or ceil 'weight': 0.01,                       #? loss weight for regularization item